Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 13. Give out re-engagement deals

 If you want to get started, there’s no better plugin that can help you than Advanced Coupons.
-This powerful plugin extends your WooCommerce coupon features which help you write up any kind of discount you want to offer!
+This powerful plugin extends your WooCommerce coupon features which help you create any kind of discount you want to offer!
 For more information, see 100+ awesome features this plugin can do here.

 author avatar